zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 Today we want to continue with the experiment from [last Chaos day](../2023-05-15-SST-Partitioning-toggle/index.md), but this time with a bit more load.
 This should make sure that we trigger the compaction of RocksDB and cause the SST partitioning to happen, for real.

-The reasons stay's the same we want to find out whether it would be possible to enable and disable the flag/configuration without issues.
+The reasons stay the same we want to find out whether it would be possible to enable and disable the flag/configuration without issues.

 **TL;DR;** Today's, experiments succeeded :rocket.
-We were able to show that even with higher number of process instances (bigger state) we can easily disable and enable the SST partitioning flag without issues.
-I also got a confirmation of a RocksDb contributor that our observations are correct, that we can easily toggle this feature without issues.
+We were able to show that even with a higher number of process instances (bigger state) we can easily disable and enable the SST partitioning flag without issues.
+I also got a confirmation from a RocksDb contributor that our observations are correct, and that we can easily toggle this feature without issues.

 <!--truncate-->